Innovation

 It’s not just the competition to secure skilled workers that’s on the minds of management but also how to retain the staff they’ve got.
 When there is high demand for and lack of supply of skilled workers, businesses need to realise that every employee is talking with recruiters and considering other roles.

 Full-time staff are more transient, attracted by higher incomes, better work/life conditions, and different company cultures.
 COVID-19 was a wake-up call for unhappy staff.
 The reality is most workers don’t like their jobs.
-Therefore given half a chance, workers will resign and take up a new role without a second thought.
+Therefore, given half a chance, workers will resign and take up a new role without a second thought.

 Incentives